-- Frequently engaging with parents, including home visits where necessary - Providing mentoring and coaching

-- Short-term behaviour report cards

-- Long-term behaviour plans

-- Child support units

-- Engagement with local partners and agencies

-- Where the child has SEND, an assessment of whether appropriate provision is in place to support the child, and if the child has an EHC plan, contact with the LA to consider a review of the plan
+- Frequently engaging with parents, including home visits where necessary - Informing parents in writing of incidents of unacceptable behaviour, detailing the incidents which has occurred and what will happen if the behaviour does not improve. - Providing mentoring and coaching - Short-term behaviour report cards, managed by a Senior member of staff - Long-term behaviour plans - Engagement with local partners and agencies, to seek advice and in more serious cases alternative provision - Where the child has SEND, an assessment of whether appropriate provision is in place to support the child, and if the child has an EHC plan, contact with the LA to consider a review of the plan

-A multi-agency assessment, such an early help assessment, that goes beyond a child's education will be considered where serious concerns about a child's behaviour exist.
+A multi-agency assessment, such an early help assessment that goes beyond a child's education will be considered where serious concerns about a child's behaviour exist.